-Congratulations to the Hidden Pond Team – 2015 Dominion Envirothon State Champions!
+Congratulations to the Hidden Pond Team – 2015 Dominion Envirothon State Champions, 9th in North America!

-Northern Virginia Envirothon team takes first place in Virginia
+Northern Virginia Envirothon team takes first place in Virginia, competes internationally

 The team's members are Matt Baker, Monica Banghart, Michael Buontempo, Stuart Murdoch and Sydney Spicer.
-The team was coached by Mike McCaffrey (Hidden Pond Manager) and Kyle Hughes-Segrvoes (Hidden Pond
+The team was coached by Mike McCaffrey and Kyle Hughes-Segroves from Hidden Pond Nature Center.

 Envirothon is North America’s largest high school Environmental Education Competition.
 Each year more than 500,000 teenagers (9th-12th grade) are positively influenced by their involvement in Envirothon.
-The 2015 Hidden Pond team is only the second Fairfax County team to advance to the National Conservation Foundation’s Envirothon Competition.
+The 2015 Hidden Pond team is highest placing team in Fairfax County history and only the second team ever to advance to the National Conservation Foundation’s Envirothon Competition.

 The Virginia Envirothon is a natural resources competition for high school students.
 Students who participate learn about stewardship and management concepts and work to solve real and hypothetical environmental problems.
 The program is field-oriented and gives students an opportunity to work with natural resource professionals.